prasoongoyal/image-denoising-mrf/README.md

 # image-denoising-mrf

-This is a simple demonstration of applying Markov networks to the problem of image denoising.
+This simple program demonstrates how a Markov network can be applied to the problem of image denoising.